 According to a new survey that focuses on the presence of water in lunar rocks, the water on our planet and on its natural satellite may have the same origin.

-If the scientists' finding is verified, it will be a strong argument in favor of the theory of the formation of the Moon from material which belonged to the primordial Earth and was detached due to some giantess conflicts in the early years of the Solar System.
+If the findings of scientists are confirmed, it will be a strong argument in favor of the moon formation theory of material that belonged to the primordial Earth and was distracted by some gigantic conflict in the early years of the Solar System.

 The extensive access of scientists to lunar rocks is due to the space missions on the Moon (manned and not), from which hundreds of valuable pounds of soil and rock samples were collected.